How to Become a Hearing Aid Specialists in Arizona

 Obtain Arizona licensure or certification

 Arizona may require specific licensing or professional certification for hearing aid specialistss.
-Requirements vary by state — contact the Arizona Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Arizona Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Arizona

-Arizona employs 170 hearing aid specialists.
-The highest concentrations are in Phoenix-Mesa-Chandler.
+Arizona employs 110 hearing aid specialists.

 Hearing Aid Specialists salary range in Arizona